 While the tinnitus cycle can begin with hearing loss, it’s not just an auditory problem.
 It’s driven by neurological changes within the auditory system and the areas of the brain that influence your conscious attention and emotional state.
 The result is you hear a frustrating sound resembling whistling, hissing, buzzing, or roaring.
 While no single explanation applies, the following is a commonly accepted causality theory.

 Tinnitus is most commonly caused by hearing loss from exposure to loud or excessive noise.
-People who work in jobs that involve frequent exposure to loud noise – such as musicians, pilots, air traffic controllers, construction workers, military personnel, and first responders – are more likely to experience hearing loss and tinnitus.
+People who work in jobs that involve frequent exposure to loud noise – such as musicians, pilots, air traffic controllers, construction workers, military personnel, and first responders – are more likely to experience hearing loss and ringing in the ears.

-The condition can also be caused by aging, ototoxic drugs, Temporo-mandibular joint disorder (TMJ), depression, anxiety, Lyme disease, and thyroid disorders, as well as ear infections or wax build up.
+Other common causes of tinnitus include aging, ototoxic drugs, Temporo-mandibular joint disorder (TMJ), Meniere’s disease, depression, anxiety, Lyme disease, and thyroid disorders, as well as ear infections or wax build up.

-When hearing damage upsets sound’s natural balance, it can alter neurological activity in the brain, which interprets it as sound.
+When damage to the hair cells in the cochlea upsets sound’s natural balance, it can alter neurological activity in the brain, which interprets it as sound.
 The result is you may experience tinnitus, which is background neurological activity that resembles whistling, ringing, buzzing, or roaring.

-When a person lives with constant tinnitus, everyday sounds and background noise may sometimes mask the sound.
-However, when it is quiet, that person becomes aware of extra neurological activity.
+When someone lives with chronic tinnitus, everyday sounds and background noise may mask the sound.
+When it is quiet; however, they may become aware of extra neurological activity.
 In fact, the changes may cause the sound – the background noise – to become even more noticeable and disturbing.

 Some people find the presence of tinnitus so troubling that their brains amplify awareness and importance of the condition.
 This increased cognizance can lead to stress, which can further enhance the emotional centers of the brain.
 Unfortunately, this amplification only enhances the tinnitus cycle.